-In the Quito implementation plan for the New Urban Agenda adopted in Habitat III conference, member states committed to "promoting equitable and affordable access to sustainable basic physical and social infrastructure for all, without discrimination, including affordable serviced land, housing, modern and renewable energy, safe drinking water and sanitation, safe, nutritious and adequate food, waste disposal, sustainable mobility, health care and family planning, education, culture, and information and communications technologies".
-They further committed to "ensuring that these services are responsive to the rights and needs of women, children and youth, older persons and persons with disabilities, migrants, indigenous peoples and local communities, as appropriate, and to those of others in vulnerable situations".
+In the Quito implementation plan for the New Urban Agenda adopted in Habitat III conference, member states commit to "promoting equitable and affordable access to sustainable basic physical and social infrastructure for all, without discrimination, including affordable serviced land, housing, modern and renewable energy, safe drinking water and sanitation, safe, nutritious and adequate food, waste disposal, sustainable mobility, health care and family planning, education, culture, and information and communications technologies".
+They further commit to "ensuring that these services are responsive to the rights and needs of women, children and youth, older persons and persons with disabilities, migrants, indigenous peoples and local communities, as appropriate, and to those of others in vulnerable situations".

-Basic service delivery must move towards a demanddriven approach, which is appropriate for the local needs - and hence able to respond to the concept of "Access for all" - as stated in the NUA.
+Basic service delivery must move towards a demand-driven approach, which is appropriate for the local needs - and hence able to respond to the concept of "Access for all" - as stated in the NUA.
 Basic services are fundamental to improving living standards.
 Governments have the responsibility for their provision.
-This indicator will measure levels of accessibility to basic services and guide the efforts of governments for provision of equitable basic services for all as part of the national and global efforts to eradicate poverty.
+This indicator will measure levels of accessibility to basic services and guide the efforts of governments for provision of equitable basic services for all to eradicate poverty.

 Schools sanitation project launch in Bondo, Kenya.
-2010 $\ensuremath{\,^{\odot}}$ UN-Habitat
+2010 $\mbox{@}$ UN-Habitat